-We face different types of error from the Google Play Store apps and “Play Store Check your connection and try again” error is one of them.
+We face different types of errors from the Google Play Store apps and the “Play Store Check your connection and try again” error is one of them.
 It typically points to a network connectivity issue that is preventing your device from reaching the Google Play Store service.

-Most of the cases, this error occurs when your internet connection is too slow.
-So, I would recommend you make sure you to check your internet speed before going to the below solutions.
+In most cases, this error occurs when your internet connection is too slow.
+So, I would recommend you make sure you check your internet speed before going to the below solutions.

-What are the Causes of “Play Store Check Your Connection and Try Again” error?
+What are the Causes of the “Play Store Check Your Connection and Try Again” error?

 There are some reasons which cause this error some of which are: